 - kH buffers

-- The water itself
+- The tap water

-Phosphates are present in both organic and inorganic forms.
+Phosphate is present in both organic and inorganic forms.
 Test kits can only test for inorganic phosphate, so keep in mind that you are only testing a portion of the total phosphate in your aquarium.

 - Phosphate Absorber: Phosphate absorbing media is very effective.
 It can be added to virtually any filter.
 Note: Using chemicals should generally be your last resort.